michaeltlombardi/ghe/.github/messages/Expectations.md

 While reviewing your PR, the docs team may make suggestions, write comments, and ask questions.
 When all requirements are satisfied, the docs team marks your PR as **Approved** and merges it.
 Once your PR is merged, it is included the next time the documentation is published.
-For this project, the documentation is published daily at 3pm Pacific Standard Time (PST).
+For this project, the documentation is published daily at 3 p.m.
+Pacific Standard Time (PST).

 [contrib-checklist]: https://docs.microsoft.com/powershell/scripting/community/contributing/editorial-checklist
 [contrib-managing-prs]: https://docs.microsoft.com/powershell/scripting/community/contributing/managing-pull-requests